You are a part of the manufacturing unit of your company. And your job is to manage inventory.

 Fourthly, there is a limit to the characters you can encode in a barcode.
 You cannot add more than 20-25 characters.

-And you are looking for a solution to resolve all these challenges so that you can manage inventory more efficiently.
+So, you are looking for a solution to resolve all these challenges.
+After all, that’s how you can manage inventory more efficiently.

 And the best part is that there is a solution—QR Code technology.
 QR Codes are modern, tech-savvy, and a better way to manage inventory.